 Folks who lived along the batture brought live catfish and fresh shrimp to the market as well as clothing and clothes-poles

-made from shoreline willow trees, firewood which had been scooped up as river driftwood, and boards salvaged from old abandoned barges.
+made from shoreline willow trees, firewood which had been scooped up as river driftwood, and boards salvaged from old

-to Albin Spiess in 1893 for a period of
+The market was franchised to Albin Spiess in 1893 for a period of

-In 1903 the market was valued at
+In 1903 the market was valued at $10,000.

 An historical marker in Dublin Park (the site of the original market) tells that "Vendors behind stands and pushcarts

 hawked offerings in a dozen accents and patois and the air was filled with a tangy blend of odors".